speechly/speechly/README.md

 // Start recording.
 // Ideally this should be bound to e.g. a button press. await client.startContext()

-// If Client been created with a projectId then call the function with an appId await client.startContext('your-app-id)

 // Stop recording after a timeout.
 // Ideally this should be bound to e.g. a button press.